May 3-5, 2020

 Step 2: Before check-in, the troop leader pays online with credit card, electronic check or PayPal.
 Council refund policy.

-Every troop must send a representative to the March roundtable to help plan the camporee.
+Every troop must send a representative to the March and April roundtables to help plan the camporee.
 Every troop needs run a part of the camporee (e.g., competition, facilities).
 This year’s camporee promises to challenge the youth leadership, as well as stretching everyone else’s comfort zones.
 These events cannot happen without each Scout’s competitive spirit and participation.

 What to Bring